Authentic Holland

 Overview

-This wonderful bike and boat tour showcases the authentic Holland as you travel through the central and Hanseatic region of the Netherlands.
-It cuts through the Rhine valley and its very beautiful tributary the IJssel, and across the "border lakes", which are situated between the “old” mainland with many beautiful harbor towns, and the “new” reclaimed land of the province of Flevoland, that was once the bottom of the sea.
+This wonderful bike & boat tour showcases the best of the Netherlands as you travel through the central and Hanseatic regions.
+It cuts through the Rhine valley, including its very beautiful tributary, the IJssel, and across the border lakes, which are situated between the “old” mainland and the “new” reclaimed land of the province of Flevoland, once the bottom of the sea.

 This region thrived during the Middle Ages when rivers were the most important trade routes in Europe.
 The affluence of those years is visible everywhere in abundant civil and religious architecture.

-The east-central mainland province, Gelderland is the least populated and the largest of the Dutch regions and is a lovely green area with several large national parks and excellent cycling.
+The east-central mainland province, Gelderland, is the least populated and the largest of the Dutch regions with several large national parks and excellent cycling.

 Highlights